astropy/halotools/docs/quickstart_and_tutorials/getting_started_overview.rst

 Running this script will set up the Halotools cache directory system on your local machine, and then download the default halo catalog to the cache (Bolshoi z=0 rockstar halos), storing the catalog as a pre-processed hdf5 file.
 The default catalog is ~400Mb.
-Because this script automatically updates the Halotools cache log with the catalog, you can now load these halos into memory using the `~halotools.sim_manager.CachedHaloCatalog` class:
+Because this script automatically updates the Halotools cache with the catalog, you can now load these halos into memory using the `~halotools.sim_manager.CachedHaloCatalog` class:

 >>> from halotools import sim_manager